davidjb/esoterica/presentation/slides.md

 * Write programs in common language
 * Easily mix in comments (ignores non-keywords)
-* Written in Python!
+* Easy to hack, written in Python!
 * You *are* Donald Trump

 ---

 ## Why not

-* Doesn't agree with ArnoldC (or any minorities)
+* Debugging is guesswork
 * No Windows support (Trump is non-PC)
 * No Mac support (Trump boycotts Apple)
 * No i18n (American English only)
+* Doesn't integrate with ArnoldC

 ---